DrLex0/MightyVariableFan/README.md

 * A small **5V power supply** for your Pi.
 Ideally, it should be small enough to fit inside your printer.
 I used a simple off-the shelf supply ([this one](https://www.conrad.be/p/raspberry-pi-netvoeding-sp-5c-zwart-raspberry-pi-3-b-1462834) to be exact) that I could tuck under a bundle of wires inside the printer.
 I connected it to the mains contacts of the printer's PSU, so the Pi is toggled together with the rest of the printer.
 If you have a choice between multiple supplies that fit, pick the one with the most flexible cable and the most compact microUSB plug.
 This is where you'll have to be a bit creative with parts you can find in local stores.
 You could take apart a USB power supply to more easily connect it to the mains, or you could plug the supply into half an extension cord, like I did.
 Whatever you do, do not create dubious and dangerous constructions that expose mains voltage.
 * A **USB sound card.** It will be much easier if it is as small as possible.
 I recommend to buy one of those extremely cheap ‘3D sound’ sticks with a yellow and green 3.5mm jack.
 These are rather crappy, but very compact, well supported in Linux, and for the purpose of this application they are good enough.
 The plastic case of these cards is unnecessarily large; to make it much easier to fit inside your printer, you can print [this custom case](https://www.thingiverse.com/thing:2822474) if it fits your model of sound card (if not, modifying the model should be easy).
 * A tiny **microphone** that can be mounted very close (within 10 mm) to the buzzer.
 I recommend to build your own microphone with a standard electret capsule (9.7mm diameter), a bit of shielded cable, and a 3.5mm plug.
 This can be mounted perfectly onto the buzzer with a [3D printed part](https://www.thingiverse.com/thing:2852499).
 * A **24V MOSFET** break-out board.
 There is a very common one for the IRF520, which is very easy to mount inside the printer with yet another [printed part](https://www.thingiverse.com/thing:2852499).
-(Given the low gate voltage provided by the Pi, this MOSFET should not be used to switch high currents.
-For switching the cooling fan it is perfectly adequate however.)
 * A **cable** to connect the GPIO pins on the Pi to the MOSFET.
 It is best to solder your own, using low-profile or angled plugs, because space may be tight depending on where you will mount the Pi.